NomicFoundation/hardhat-website/src/content/plugin-development/tutorial.md

 describe("Fixture test example", () => {
   it("do something", async () => {
     const hre = await createFixtureProjectHRE("base-project");
-    // Do wheatever you need with the hre
+    // Do whatever you need with the hre
   });
 });
 ```